Bibliography of Maya Music, especially musical Instruments

 In addition to her PhD dissertation, Mary Miller (Yale University) has published two large monographs on the musicians shown in the murals of Bonampak.

 I must admit that I really like these murals, since at age 17 I worked as a student volunteer for the INAH Bonampak project.
-I was staying in a hotel in Tenosique Mexico and I overheard people talking about Maya archaeology so I introduced myself and said that I had visited Palenque at age 16 (by myself, as a backpacker).
 Based on my visit to Palenque I had returned to high school and written my high school thesis on the Maya.
-It won first prize and I got into Harvard.
+My thesis included mention of Bonampak.
+This thesis won first prize and this helped me get into Harvard.
 So I returned to Mexico at age 17 (so before I was at Harvard as a freshman) and by coincidence was in the same hotel as the INAH group.
+I heard them speaking about Bonampak, so I went over to their table and told them I had learned about Bonampak while doing research for my high school thesis; but I had never been to the actual site.
 They accepted my offer as a volunteer.
 So they flew me to a landing strip in the Lacandon forest.
 From there we hiked many kilometers to Bonampak.
-Like everyone else I helped carry baggage.
+Like everyone else I helped carry baggage and equipment.

 I stayed at Bonampak about a week to help set up things.
 Then I asked if I could continue my studies of the Maya by going to Yucatan to learn about Puuc architecture.
 So I wandered back and then explored Labna, Sayil, etc (a tad remote in 1962).